ualberta-mueller-group/MCGS/README.md

     - `make test` builds and runs all unit tests, in program `./MCGS_test`.
 No output means that the tests succeeded.

 ## How the MCGS code is organised
 - Currently it uses a "flat" organisation.
-The only subdirectories are:
+All game-independent codes and all game-specific implementation files are in the `MCGS` directory.
+The two subdirectories are:
-    - `main` contains the main program
+    - `main` contains a single file, the main program `main.cpp`
+    - `test` contains all testing-related code:
+        - All unit tests.
+Each unit test consists of a `x_test.h` file which exports a single function `x_test_all`, and a file `x_test.cpp` with all tests for a file `x.cpp`.
-    - `test` contains all unit tests, and the `main_test.cpp` program
+        - the `main_test.cpp` program which calls all
+        - Helper functions for writing tests in `test_case.h`, `test_case.cpp` and `test_utilities.h`

 - There are two text/markdown files: this `README.md`, and a `todo.md`

 ## How to implement a new game
 - Also see `nim` and `clobber_1xn` as examples
-- Say game name is `x`
+- For game name `x`:
-- Create 4 files: `x.h, x.cpp, x_test.h, x_test.cpp`
+- Create 4 files: `x.h, x.cpp, test/x_test.h, test/x_test.cpp`
     - Define `class x` in `x.h`, derive from `game` or `strip`
     - Each new game must implement at least 3 virtual methods:
     `play, undo_move, create_move_generator`